 Are you hosting the big holiday dinner this year?
 The holidays are a mixed bag of stress and adventure.
-From pulling out that premium hotel bedding to set the guest room up just right, to testing out Grandma’s famous, homemade stuffing recipe (no one can make it quite like her).
+From pulling out luxury hotel bedding to set the guest room up just right, to testing out Grandma’s famous, homemade stuffing recipe (no one can make it quite like her).
 But you can reduce some of the chaos by planning ahead.

 To get you started, consider four must-have line items for your holiday hosting checklist.

 A good host has all the answers; including what each guest can and can’t eat.
 The holiday table is usually covered with rich gravies and sweet treats.
 Do you know if any of your guests are diabetic?
 How about salt restrictions?

 Your guests will certainly know what they should and shouldn't eat, but why not make it easier for them to resist with offerings they can have safely.
 For example, a diabetic can enjoy desserts made with a sugar substitute.

 Not all food-related accidents are harmless, either.
 A person with a severe reaction to shellfish might get sick from chicken cooked in the same pan.
 Someone allergic to peanuts might have a reaction from some cooking oils.
 Be a good host and take the time to find out if anyone has special dietary needs.

 If the cleaning duties seem overwhelming, consider focusing your attack on the areas where your guests will spend most of their time.
 You can do a general cleaning in the master bathroom and the kids’ rooms, and save the deep cleaning detail for the guest bath, bedroom, and living areas.